-In December 2021, the Raoul Wallenberg Institute of Human Rights and Humanitarian Law (RWI) entered into an agreement with the European Commission (EU) on a cooperation programme entitled “Support to the Zimbabwe Human Rights Commission” (the Action) for a period of 36 months.
+Late 2021, we entered into an agreement with the European Commission (EU) on a cooperation programme – “Support to the Zimbabwe Human Rights Commission” (the Action) – for a period of 36 months.
 The overall objective of the Action is the increased enjoyment of constitutional rights in Zimbabwe.

-The specific objective of the Action is the strengthened capacity of the Zimbabwean Human Rights Commission to carry out its mandate to promote and protect human rights in Zimbabwe, particularly through its contributions towards promoting access to national documentation, a human rights based electoral process and good governance in the conduct of state affairs.
+We help strengthen the capacity of the Zimbabwean Human Rights Commission to carry out its mandate to promote and protect human rights in Zimbabwe, particularly through its contributions towards promoting access to national documentation, a human rights based electoral process and good governance in the conduct of state affairs.

 The main target groups and stakeholders for the Action are government institutions, independent commissions, traditional leadership institutions, and communities.